Monday, May 30, 2016

 Review

 After watching DC's latest mild disappointment, Batman v Superman: Dawn of Justice, I decided to write a review for the recent film of the Marvel Cinematic Universe, CAPTAIN AMERICA: CIVIL WAR.
 However, the latter is better than anything DC has put out recently.
 The story is much better in development with heaps of action sequences.
-The film is also a significant improvement on Age of Ultron.
+The film also improves significantly on Age of Ultron.
 Thankfully, the movie resolves in a thrilling climax, almost bigger than Batman v Superman's but with more grit and emotion.

 Frankly, CIVIL WAR feels more like an Avengers movie than a standalone film compared to the last two Captain America hits.
 It is a spontaneous, thrilling superhero epic that everyone will enjoy and watch multiple times in either format.
 Please don't miss out on this film before you regret it!